fivetran/dbt_xero/README.md

 | xero__balance_sheet_report    | Each record represents the state of the balance sheet for a given account on a given month.                            |
 | xero__invoice_line_items      | Each record represents an invoice line item, enriched with account, contact and invoice information.                   |

+## Note about currency gains

+If you are using multi-currency accounting in Xero, you are likely to have unrealised currency gains as part of your profit and loss statement.
+These gains/losses do not exist within the actual journals in Xero.
+As a result, you will find that those lines are missing from the outputs of this package.
+All realised currency gains will be present and your balance sheet will still balance.

 ## Installation Instructions

 Check [dbt Hub](https://hub.getdbt.com/) for the latest installation instructions, or [read the dbt docs](https://docs.getdbt.com/docs/package-management) for more information on installing packages.